 A racial laissez faire among the lower classes in the American colonies

-Before 1676, poor whites, blacks, and mulattoes worked side by side.
+Before 1676, poor whites, blacks, mulattoes, and Native Americans held within the early Virginia colony worked side by side.
 They lived together and caroused together.
-And, they loved together.
-They recognised shared bonds of servitude and the sameness of their respective life situation.
+They also loved together.
+Regardless of the external characteristics they possed – the superficial physical differences that would later come to define their descendants – this group of disparate colonial workers recognized the shared bonds of servitude and the sameness of their respective life situations.
 So much so that they even ran away together to escape their bonds of servitude.
 They established communities in the mountains and the wilderness areas of Virginia, far from the reach of the colonial Establishment.
 These men and women formed unions/marriages and blended.

-Modern American DNA results via the major DNA testing services has proven this.
+Modern American DNA results via commercial DNA testing services have proven this.
 Are you a white-identified American with trace amounts of African DNA?
-If your working class ancestors were in Virginia in the 17th Century, I offer the paragraph above as a partial-explanation.
-The same holds true for African Americans with trace amounts of European ancestry.
+If your working-class ancestors were in Virginia in the 17th Century, I offer the paragraph above as a partial-explanation.
+The same is true for African Americans with trace amounts of European ancestry.
 The paragraph above is a partial explanation of how that may have happened within your ancestry.

-There was no ‘racial purity’.
+There was no ‘racial purity.’
 That’s a modern myth.
 The Establishment certainly wanted to keep its bloodlines pure.
-Not even the poorest white could even dream of entering that world.
+Not even the poorest white person could even dream of entering that world.
 Purity in the 17th Century Establishment’s mind was all about protecting its status, its privilege, its control, and its power.
 It’s the reason why the colonial elite only married other members of the elite.
 Racial purity as it’s espoused today?
-Sorry, it didn’t exist.
+Sorry, that notion of racial purity didn’t exist.
 It wasn’t even in its nascent stages.
-All of that would come in the latter part of the 18th Century.
-When there was serious money to be made from an artificial concept and an excuse to double down on slavery.
+All of that would come in the latter part of the 18th Century when there was serious money to be made from an artificial concept and an excuse to double down on slavery.

 In his work entitled People’s History of the United States, historian Howard Zinn writes that 17th Century black and white servants were “remarkably unconcerned about the visible physical differences.”

-Edmund Morgan, an important historian of colonial America, has this to say:
+Edmund Morgan, a prominent historian of colonial America, has this to say: